 Is the house finished people often ask?
 By most people’s standards the answer is yes, for us the house is an ongoing project and undoubtedly it will mutate and change as time goes on, as every good house does.
-We knew we were in for something good, I think it was the second time we met Phillip, he was running through the door on his way to go surfing and handed us a book to read while we were struggling away with the drawings A Pattern Language: Towns, Buildings, Construction by Christopher Alexander, Sara Ishikawa and Murray Silverstein of the Center for Environmental Structure of Berkeley, California, it was then that we knew we had found the right guy.
-If you are going to build a house I couldn’t think of a better book to read or a better person to work with. http://en.wikipedia.org/wiki/A_Pattern_Language
+We knew we had met someone special in Phillip, I think it was the second time we met, he was running through the door on his way to go surfing and handed us a book to read while we were struggling away with the drawings A Pattern Language: Towns, Buildings, Construction by Christopher Alexander, Sara Ishikawa and Murray Silverstein of the Center for Environmental Structure of Berkeley, California, it was then that we knew we had found the right guy.
+If you are going to build a house I couldn’t think of a better book to read, or a better person to work with. http://en.wikipedia.org/wiki/A_Pattern_Language